Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Treatment may include:

-While a person is recovering from meningitis, other therapies may be initiated to improve healing and comfort, and provide relief from symptoms.
+While recovering from meningitis, other therapies may be used to improve healing and comfort, and provide relief from symptoms.
 These may include the following:

 In addition, supplemental oxygen or mechanical ventilation (respirator) may be required if you become very ill and have difficulty breathing.

-Several vaccines are currently available to prevent some of the bacterial organisms that can cause meningitis.
-However, routine vaccination with these vaccines is recommended primarily for infants and children.
+Several vaccines are currently available to prevent types of bacterial meningitis.
+These vaccines are recommended for infants and children.
 Two doses at ages 11 through 18 are also recommended.

 In certain conditions, your health care provider may recommend one of the meningitis vaccines.
-These conditions may include, but are not limited to, the following:
+You may need a meningitis vaccine if you have: